MooreMachine/c-compiler/README.md

 Build the image with `./build.sh` and test the container with `./test.sh sample-files`.

-Use `./run_interactive.sh <PROJECT-DIRECTORY>` to mount a your C files so that you can compile and run them within the Docker container.
+Use `./run_interactive.sh <PROJECT-DIRECTORY>` to mount your C files so that you can compile and run them within the Docker container.

 ### About